microsoft/MixedReality-SpectatorView/samples/README.md

 Once you have the required software, follow these steps:

-1. Clone this repository if you haven't yet.
+1. Using your favorite Git management tool, clone this repository if you haven't yet.
-2. Using your favorite Git management tool, pull latest version of the code.
+2. Then with git, pull the latest version of the code.
 3. Run `/tools/scripts/ResetSamples.bat` to get to a clean state of the Samples folder with appropriate configuration.

 > In the future, you can update to latest by invoking `git pull --recurse-submodules`.